Frequently Asked Questions

 Are there any government incentives for solar panels?

 At this point in time, there is no government incentive for solar PV.
-Incentives for electric vehicles are currently being considered by the government.

 Does my roof angle affect how much my solar panels will produce?